kadiriv90/BAN6420_Assignment_3_VK/# README.md

 # README

-# Project Title: Creation of an Insurance Management Portal using Python for Policyholder, Product, Payment and Report Management
+# Project Title: Creation of an Insurance Management Portal using Python classes,libraries, functions and syntax to enable Policyholder, Product, Payment and Report Management

 # Created by:  Victor Kadiri